Lakes of New Zealand

 There are 3,820 lakes in New Zealand that have a surface area larger than one hectare.
 Many of the lakes in the central North Island are volcanic crater lakes.
-The majority of the lakes near the Southern Alps / Kā Tiritiri o te Moana were carved by glaciers.
+The majority of the lakes near the Southern Alps were carved by glaciers.
 Artificial lakes created as hydroelectric reservoirs are common in South Canterbury, Central Otago and along the Waikato River.